neuralmagic/deepsparse/examples/ultralytics-yolo/ultralytics-readmes/sparsify-from-scratch-readme.md

 </details>

-## :cook: Creating SparseML Recipes
+## Creating SparseML Recipes

-SparseML uses a concept called "Recipes" to apply the sparsification algorithms.
-Recipes are YAML files that provide a declarative inferface to encode the hyperparameters of the algorithms.
-The rest of the SparseML system parses the Recipes to setup **GMP** and **QAT**.
+SparseML uses YAML-files called Recipes to encode the hyperparameters of the sparsification algorithms.
+The rest of the SparseML system parses the Recipes to setup GMP and QAT.

-The easiest way to create a Recipe for usage with SparseML is downloading a pre-made Recipe from the open-source SparseZoo model repo.
-SparseZoo has a recipe available for each version of YOLOv5 and YOLOv5p.
-Checkout them out [here **UPDATE LINK**](https://sparsezoo.neuralmagic.com/).
+The easiest way to create a Recipe for usage with SparseML is downloading a pre-made Recipe from the open-source SparseZoo model repository.
+[SparseZoo](https://sparsezoo.neuralmagic.com/?domain=cv&sub_domain=detection&page=1) has a sparsification recipe available for each version of YOLOv5 and YOLOv5p6.

->:rotating_light: **Pro-Tip:** The pre-made Recipes in SparseZoo are state-of-the-art.
-Try the pre-made recipes
->and tweak as needed.

 >:rotating_light: **Pro-Tip:** Consider using [Sparse Transfer Learning **UPDATE LINK**](Ultralytics-STL-README.md).
 >It is an easier way to create a sparse model trained on your data.